sjbiaga/pisc-dotarrow/README.md

 `dotarrowStream2`, while the third is copied initially as the object serialization (temporary) binary file.

-And three files for "`circe`" `JSON` serialization:
+And two files for "`circe`" `JSON` serialization:

     ../dotarrow/circe/
        app.scala.in
        app2.scala.in
-       json.in

-The first two are used in the two shell functions, `dotarrowCirce`, respectively, `dotarrowCirce2`, while the third is copied initially as the `JSON` serialization (temporary) text file.
+These two are used in the two shell functions, `dotarrowCirce`, respectively, `dotarrowCirce2`.

 !!!Warning: do not delete them!!!